Kashmira-s001/SQL-simplified-AI-WebApplication/README.md

-An AI-powered web app built in just 25 minutes ⏱️ to make SQL learning simple, fast, and fun.
+An AI-powered web app built to make SQL learning simple, fast, and fun.

 🌟 About the Project